AP-Skill-Development-Corporation/Crud/CRUD.md

 > **_NOTE:_** Here we are using Bootstrap 4

-This html page shows the details of users and also it contains two options update and delete.
+This html page shows the details of users.
 You want to update the specific user details it redirect to update page and also if we want to delete the user details with user confirmation.

 **`details.html`**
 ```